 - Syphilis, in its early stages, can cause chancre sores, rashes, fever, swollen lymph glands, and other symptoms.
 If left untreated for years, it can eventually damage the brain, heart, liver, and other organs, causing paralysis, numbness, blindness, dementia, and death.

 As of 2021, the CDC recommends an injection of ceftriaxone (500 mg) for uncomplicated cases of gonorrhea.

 Syphilis can be treated with penicillin, but Klausner says there have been shortages of the antibiotic in the United States and around the world.
 It can also be treated with azithromycin, though it has shown some resistance to this antibiotic, he says.

 Chlamydia still responds to several antibiotics, including doxycyclin, erythromycin, amoxicillin, and azithromycin.
 Nevertheless, public health officials must be vigilant, says Englund.

 “Any time you see resistance rising [in one STD], you need to look at the others for potential rise and make sure it doesn’t start to develop there as well,” she says.

 How common are these STDs in general?
 How common are the antibiotic-resistant cases?

-The CDC estimates there are 820,000 cases of gonorrhea in the United States each year.
+In 2021, there were 710,000 cases of gonorrhea, an increase of 4.5% from 2020.
 Klausner says that less than 1% fail to respond to the currently recommended treatment.
 However, he says, resistance to older, less expensive antibiotics is much higher.

-Chlamydia is the most common STD in the United States, with nearly 3 million cases occurring annually.
+Chlamydia is the most common STD in the United States.
+In 2021, just over 1.6 million cases were reported to the CDC, an increase of nearly 4.6% over the previous year.
 So far, no treatment-resistant cases have been reported.